SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy

 \subsection{Imitation and Control}

-\textbf{Comparison of Imitation.} Table~\ref{tab: imit} (first two rows) compares InterMimic and our method under the imitation setting.
-Both methods are trained on the same OMOMO dataset using identical data splits, where we train 17 imitation policies for our approach and 17 corresponding models for InterMimic.
-During evaluation, dual-agent scenarios are constructed using the single-human data augmentation strategy described in Sec.~\ref{sec: stages of imitation}.
-As shown in the table, although InterMimic achieves strong performance in single-human HOI imitation, its performance degrades significantly when an additional agent is introduced as a source of physical interference, indicating limited adaptability to multi-human settings without targeted training.
+\textbf{Comparison of Imitation.} Table~\ref{tab: imit} compares InterMimic and our method under the imitation setting.
+Both methods are trained on the same augmented OMOMO dataset using identical data splits, where we train 17 imitation policies $\{ \boldsymbol{\pi}_i^{s} \}_{i=1}^{N}$ for our approach and 17 corresponding models for InterMimic.
+By the way, single-human data augmentation strategy is described in Stage I. As shown in the Table~\ref{tab: imit}, although InterMimic achieves strong performance in single-human HOI imitation, its performance degrades significantly when an additional agent is introduced as a source of physical interference, indicating limited adaptability to multi-human settings without targeted training.
 In contrast, our method substantially improves the imitation success rate and consistently outperforms InterMimic across all metrics.
 Notably, these gains are achieved without modifying the model architecture or tuning hyper-parameters, demonstrating that MAPPO-based joint training is critical for enabling robust multi-agent imitation and highlighting the superiority of our approach in cooperative scenarios.

 \textbf{Comparison of Control.} The closest existing baseline to our task is CooHOI, as both methods are able to cooperatively transport an object to a specified target position.
 As reported in Table~\ref{tab: control}, except for box-shaped objects, our method consistently outperforms CooHOI across nearly all object categories.
 CooHOI is target-conditioned, so we provided it with the final 2D positions of test trajectories.
 And for fairness, only the distance on 2D plane is calculated when calculating the metrics.
 Moreover, CooHOI is an AMP-like method, meaning no training set bias existed.
 CooHOI's drastic performance degradation stems from its inherent design: it abstracts objects into simple 8-keypoint bounding boxes and lacks dexterous hand modeling.
 Its performance relies on an over-engineered reward function specifically tailored for picking up the box, which inevitably limits its generalization to other objects.
 Consequently, it suffers from severe generalization failures when faced with non-box-like (even non-square boxes), complex geometries.